Language Learning With Subtitles: How to Learn a Language With Subtitles in 2026

 Intermediate strategy

 This is when you should switch primarily to target language subtitles.
-Your goal is to reduce reliance on your native language.
+Your goal is to reduce reliance on your native language and to improve fluency.

-Also, start keeping a notebook.
+- Also, start keeping a notebook.
 When you see a subtitle with a useful phrase, write it down.
 Don't just write the foreign phrase, write the full sentence for context.
 Review these notes weekly.
+You can also use flashcard tools to help you with this step.

 Advanced strategy